 Those who sit for extended periods of time will force their body to change structurally and adapt to the demands of sitting.

-And because the human body is built to stand upright, the adaptions related to prolonged and excessive sitting is serious.
+And because the human body is built to stand upright, the adaptions related to prolonged and excessive sitting are serious.

 So what about those Bali steps?